 As cold and flu are two of the most common illnesses experienced in the winter season, we’ve put together our favourite tips to help you and your loved ones stay healthy.

-So, that pegs the question: how do you prevent cold and flu in care homes?
+So, how do you prevent cold and flu in care homes?
 Read on to find out:

 GOOD HYGIENE IS KEY